agile-ts/documentation/docs/main/StyleGuide.md

 structured, readable and improves maintainability.

 **For example:** <br />
-The _User Entity_ should only treat the user's whole logic and shouldn't do rest calls, for instance, for the _Todo Entity_.
+The _User Entity_ should only treat the user's whole logic and shouldn't do rest calls, for instance, for the _Todo-Item Entity_.

 ### 📝 index.ts